 Sameer joined Watsi on March 11th, 2015.
-Seven years ago, Sameer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sameer's most recent donation traveled 1,900 miles to support Dieunese, a mother of two from Haiti, to fund overseas transportation and preparations for her life-saving heart surgery.
+Eight years ago, Sameer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sameer's most recent donation traveled 8,600 miles to support Naw Lah, a 35-year-old teacher, mother, and refugee from Thailand, to fund a C-section surgery to deliver her baby safely.

 Dieunese is a mother of two from Haiti.
 She lives in the outskirts of Port-au-Prince where she cares for her two young children along with her husband who is a taxi driver.
 Dieunese has a cardiac condition called rheumatic mitral stenosis which makes it extremely difficult for her heart to pump blood through her body, leaving her weak and short of breath.
 Dieunese requires surgery, but it is not available in her country.
 To access care, she will fly to the United States to receive treatment.
 On November 17th, she will undergo cardiac surgery, during which surgeons will attempt to repair her heart valve; if they are unable to, they will remove it and implant an artificial replacement.
 Another organization, the Baylor Scott & White Heart Hospital, is contributing $20,000 to pay for this surgery.
 Dieunese's family also needs help to fund the costs of surgery prep and travel.
 The $1,500 bill covers labs, medicines, and check-up and followup appointments.
 It also supports passport obtainment and the social worker from our medical partner, Haiti Cardiac Alliance, who will accompany Dieunese overseas.
 Dieunese says, "I am hopeful that having this surgery will allow me to be alive and healthy for my children!"